 To predict with this algorithm, users must decide what conditional probabilities matrix to use.
-The authors state that ranked conditional probabilities can be derived from expert panels which rank the propensities of seeing a symptom given a cause of death and the predictive accuracy is heavily dependent on the quality of this input.
-Deriving this input may not be as straight forward as the author’s make it seem.
-It is important to note, as the author’s mention, that the required value is the probability of respondent saying the decedent had a given symptom.
-This is fundamentally different than the probability of the decedent having a symptom in the illness that led to death.
+The authors propose that ranked conditional probabilities be derived from expert panels which rank the propensities of seeing a symptom given a cause of death and the predictive accuracy is heavily dependent on the quality of this input.
+Deriving this input may not be straight forward, however.
+As the authors note, the required value is the probability of respondent saying the decedent had a given symptom.
+This is subtlely different than the probability of the decedent having the symptom.
 The value needed for this algorithm requires that a decedent had a symptom, it was noticed by or communicated to the interview respondent, and the respondent remembers the symptom months later when the VA interview is conducted.
 The respondent may not notice or may forget key symtoms.
 An example of this is palor, which is a key clinical indicator of anemia but is reported at a low background level with no cause-specific pattern.
-The InterVA conditional probabilities put a high emphasis on palor which results in greatly over predicting anemia deaths in our sample.
-Another key symptom is highlighted in Byass’s review of the PHMRC database, where he finds that in 1% of deaths from maternal causes respondents did not know the decedent was pregnant Also, non-specific symptoms may be mentioned even if they were not the key clinical symptoms.
-Breathing difficulty, as Byass points out, has a very high background rate of endorsement and is mentioned in many cases with non-respiratory causes of death.
+The InterVA conditional probabilities put a high emphasis on palor which seems to result in over-estimating the fraction of anemia deaths in our sample.
+Another key symptom is highlighted in a recent critical review of the PHMRC database,[ref] which finds that in 1% of deaths from maternal causes respondents did not know the decedent was pregnant [example of what this means for InSilicoVA].
+Also, non-specific symptoms may be mentioned even if they were not the key clinical symptoms.
+Breathing difficulty, as that review points out, has a very high background rate of endorsement and is mentioned in many cases with non-respiratory causes of death.
 Another example is fever, which many would assume would be associated with malaria, but is also endorsed in a non-specific way.
-Medical professionals who create these ranked conditional probabilities may have a tendency to estimate the probability of determining the presence of a symptom upon clinical evaluation.
-This value would mislead the algorithm and result in inaccurate predictions.
-It is crucial that experts who design these conditional probabilities have a deep understanding of both the presentation of symptoms due to a disease and the ability of lay people to identify, remember and report on these symptoms.
+When medical professionals create ranked conditional probabilities, they may implicitly estimate the probability of identifying a symptom themselves in their expert, clinical evaluation.
+This value could mislead the algorithm and result in inaccurate predictions.
+It is necessary that experts who select conditional probabilities balance both the presentation of symptoms due to a disease and the ability of non-experts to identify, remember and report on these symptoms.

-We find it extremely concerning that the author do not examine the predictive performance of the default InterVA conditional probabilities.
-This configuration is never mentioned in their original validation.
-Given resource constraints and logistical complications of collecting this type of information from medical professionals who could be spending their time else, and considering the fact that an expert panel and the WHO has already heavily invested in producing these estimates, we find it extremely like that countries will opt to use the default conditional probabilities rather than attempt to collect and create their own.
-For this reason it is absolute imperative that publicly released versions of the algorithm include robust, sensible defaults which perform adequately in any study population.
-We found that the default configuration and conditional probabilities files consistently perform worse than chance in all ages at both the individual-level and the population-level.
-This is a concerning finding which needs to be stress to policy makers considering using this algorithm in vital statistics systems.
+We report here, for the first time, the predictive performance of InSilicoVA using the default conditional probabilities (from InterVA).
+Given resource constraints in the settings where VA is likely to be used and the logistical overhead of collecting location-specific probbase information from medical professionals familiar with the area, it is likely that the InSilicoVA defaults will be used in practice.
+We found that the default configuration and conditional probabilities files consistently perform worse than chance in all ages, at both the individual-level and the population-level.